-What reemployment services are available to veterans?
+What kinds of services are available to veterans?

 The Nebraska Department of Labor is dedicated to providing reemployment services to all Veterans as we extend our gratitude for your service to the United States of America.